aleksandracodes/CI_PP5_Snapfood/README.md

   - image with src and alt attribute
   - paragraph with a message

 - `<Avatar />` - resuable component, used to render profile images in the UI.
 Passed props allow for setting image source and size and adjust image dimensions depending on where the component is rendered.
-Example of use include the `<NavaBar />` component, Post page or the Profile page.
+Example of use include the `<NavBar />` component, Post page or the Profile page.
 On mobile screens Avatar component within the Profile Page will be significantly bigger than on other screen sizes.

 - `<DropdownMenu />` - reusable component, used to render the dropdown menu which allows user to edit or delete their own posts orcomments, and also edit their profile or change profile password.